-The Market Activities of the Global Banking & Investor Solutions (GBIS) division constitute an important activity, as illustrated by the significance of the financial instruments positions in Note 2.2 "Operations on forward financial instruments" to the financial statements

-This activity is highly complex given the nature of the financial instruments processed, the volume of transactions, and the use of numerous interfaced information systems.

-The risk of occurrence of a significant misstatement in the accounts related to an incident in the IT chains used or the recording of transactions until their transfer into the accounting system may result from:

-- changes made to management and financial information by unauthorized personnel via the information systems or underlying databases: - a failure in the process or in the transfer of data between systems; - a service interruption or an operating incident which may or may not be related to internal or external fraud.

-Furthermore, in a context of widespread home working and an increasing number of malicious acts, Société Générale is exposed to new risks, particularly those relating to the opening up of information systems to allow remote access to transaction processing applications.
+Risk identified Our response division constitute an important activity, as illustrated by the significance of the financial instruments positions in Note 2.2 Our audit approach for this activity is based on the controls related to the management of the information systems set up by Société Générale.
+With the support of specialists in information systems included in our audit team, we tested the IT general controls of the applications that we considered to be key for this activity.
+Our work mainly consisted in This activity is highly complex given the nature of the financial instruments processed, the volume of transactions, and the use of numerous interfaced information systems. sensitive periods in a professional career (recruitment, transfer, The risk of occurrence of a significant misstatement in the accounts related to an incident in the IT chains used or the recording of transactions until their transfer into the accounting system may result procedures in the event of anomalies identified during the financial from: the potential privileged access to applications and infrastructure; changes made to management and financial information by unauthorized personnel via the information systems or underlying databases; a failure in the process or in the transfer of data between systems; the security policies in general and their deployment in IT applications a service interruption or an operating incident which may or may not be related to internal or external fraud. the handling of IT incidents during the financial year; Furthermore, in a context of widespread home working and an increasing number of malicious acts, Société Générale is exposed to new risks, particularly those relating to the opening up of information systems to allow remote access to transaction processing applications.
+Regarding these same applications, and in order to assess the transfer of information flows, we tested the key application controls relating to the automated interfaces between the systems.
+To ensure the reliability of the accounts, it is therefore essential for In addition, our tests on the general IT and application controls were supplemented by data analysis procedures on certain IT applications.

-To ensure the reliability of the accounts, it is therefore essential for Société Générale to master the controls relating to the management of the information systems.
+Société Générale to master the controls relating to the management of the information systems.
 In this context, the IT risk relating to the Market Activities of the GBIS division constitutes a key audit matter.